 Just as important are the “can do” mindset that will come with already having got fluent in one foreign language.
 You know it can be done, you know some methods that work, you’re realistic about the time it takes and the ups and downs involved.

-So, does learning new languages get easier when you’ve already learned one or more foreign language?
+So, does learning new languages get easier with experience?

 Yes, language learning does get easier.
 It never, though, really gets easy.